chuckcscccl/rustlr/chapter4.md

 presence on unit-typed grammar symbols means that the symbols won't be ignored and will be included in the the type.
 If a non-terminal has a single production rule, the lack of any labels left or right leads to the creation of a simpler tuple struct.
-Finally, the use of box labels such as [e] forces the semantic value to be wrapped inside an LBox whether or not it is required to define recursive types.
+The use of boxed labels such as `[e]` forces the semantic value to be wrapped inside an LBox whether or not it is required to define recursive types.
+Boxed labels also prevent the absorption of 'flatten' types.

 #### Overriding Types and Actions